 - When I first started to review the site, I entered one of the blogs I’d created to their Blog Influencers program.
-The blog was accepted to the program; however it wasn’t accepted to the Publishing Network.
+The blog was accepted to the program; however, it wasn’t accepted by the Publishing Network.

 - After finding out from others who had a contract with the Publishing Network, I was happy that my blog site was rejected.

 - The company wants too much control over your blog site.
-Many blog owners are forced to follow their rules, are limited on design change, content, and using other advertising on their blog site to make money.
+Many blog owners are forced to follow their rules, are limited to the design change, content, and using other advertising on their blog site to make money.

 - The company offers a very low pay for 1,000 page views compared to a few other advertising networks.

 - The contract is very hard to break and leave the company.